noise-lab/ml-systems/docs/syllabus.md

 to teach the rest of the class, through your questions and perspectives, as I do.
 Lack of participation deprives you of the experience of that interaction, and deprives others of your valuable perspective.
 Come to class, be engaged.
+We may have occasional in-class quizzes to track your engagement with the material.
+These will be included in the participation grade, if applicable;
+don't worry if you miss one.

 ## Prerequisites